Boo put her money in a gumball machine and this was her prize:

 Then, someone said you better not read the Bible in school… the Bible that says thou shalt not kill, thou shalt not steal, and love your neighbor as yourself.
 And we said, OK.

-I was talking with my pastor about it (I do think God was with those children and teachers at Sandy Hook)….but I went on to say how worried I was for society with God being taken out of everything:
+I was talking with my pastor about it (I do think God was with those children and teachers at Sandy Hook)….but I went on to say how worried I was with God being taken out of everything:

 Pastor: Well, let me ask you this: do YOU have the ten commandments hanging up in your home?

 Busted.
 No…..I didn’t have the ten commandments hanging in our home.
 But they are now.